Niikelion/lithium-ui/README.md

 - [x] port of every style available in UI Elements Builder
 - [x] port of most of the components available in UI Elements Builder
 - [x] list component
+- [X] basic layout debugger with support for viewing state

+V2 roadmap:

-- [ ] fully-featured layout debugger with support for viewing state and contexts
+- [ ] fully featured layout debugger with support for modifying variables and handling contexts
+- [ ] async handling to make working with network resources and files easier
+- [ ] remove/hide OnRender event from `IComponent`

 Future releases:

 - [ ] optimization of styling system
 - [ ] support for named variables
 - [ ] pooling of `VisualElement` for performance boost
-- [ ] remove/hide OnRender event from `IComponent`

 ## UI Elements interoperability